Home | Prices | Contact Us | Courses: Power BI - Excel - Python - SQL - Generative AI - Visualising Data - Analysing Data

 Introduction to Generative AI Course

-Generative AI tools, such as large language models (LLMs) have practical use and can increase our productivity today: they can engage in a conversation with us and plan, brainstorm, summarise and explain.
-AI tools are also useful for helping with Excel challenges, for data analysis and for coding in computer languages such as SQL or Python
+Generative AI assistants, such as large language models (LLMs) have practical use and can increase our productivity today: they can engage in a conversation with us and plan, brainstorm, summarise and explain.
+AI assistants are also useful for helping with Excel challenges, for data analysis and for coding in computer languages such as SQL or Python

 Who Should Attend